Rostering policy template

 Policy statement

-The organisation's commitment to fair and transparent rostering.
+The commitment to fair, transparent and compliant rostering.

 Roster creation principles